St. Paul’s in the Community

 While Supper House shares space with Mission for Area People, it operates independently under a board comprised of representatives of many area churches, with financial contributions and volunteers from those same churches.
 A supper meal is offered Monday through Friday nights, often serving well over 100 adults and children each evening.
 It also includes special celebrations at Thanksgiving, Christmas, and Easter.

-St. Paul’s has become known for our Blessing Bags filled with some basic necessities which we keep in our cars and at the church to give to someone obviously in need.
+St. Paul’s has become known for our Blessing Bags filled with some basic necessities which we keep in our cars and at the church to give to people obviously in need.
 It may be someone on a corner holding a sign, or simply someone coming to the church door asking for help.
 Rather than driving by or looking the other way, we can offer a warm greeting and say “I hope this will help”.
 We may not be able to help financially or in a big way, but we can share God’s love in a way that touches another of God’s children.